C++ STL

 provide a functionality similar to

-, but with efficient insertion and deletion of elements also at the beginning of the sequence.
+vector, but with efficient insertion and deletion of elements also at the beginning of the sequence.

 queue